Promoting sustainable forestry in a growing bioeconomy for Europe (PROFOR)

 - To raise awareness of Nordic‐Baltic forest research in the

-- We will organize targeted visits to relevant Commission DGs and other decision makers to discuss our message.
-Another target group for visits is stakeholders, especially environment related NGOs.
+- We will organise network delegation visits to relevant EU decision-makers (Commission DGs, European Parliament) and other stakeholders to communicate and discuss the messages.
 The visits will take place back-to-back with the seminar in Brussels.